Fairblock/fairyring/x/fairyring/specs/02_concepts.md

-# PEP Concepts
+# KeyShare Concepts

-The PEP module achieves this using Identity based Encryption (IBE)
+The KeyShare module achieves this using Identity based Encryption (IBE)

 TODO: @peyman @bowen [add info on the cryptography portion]